Keinashvili/Scandiweb-Assigment/README.md

 This repo contains scandiweb test assigment.

 P.S The javascript part is mostly googled, but the idea is mine.

-http://167.172.183.228/ This is a link to the hosted website.
-I tested the following link on other networks, devices and it works.
-HTML and CSS aren't perfect but I to my mind it isn't that important.

 ## In order to run the project locally
 Follow these steps
 ### Go to directory and run composer install